dinno7/auth_nestjs/README.md

 - [ ] OTP login with email
 - [ ] Add global exception filter
 - [ ] Complete README.md
+- [ ] Remove the forgot-pass .ejs file and replace it with simple template

 ## License